-These states may offer beautiful scenery and some of the country’s most thriving cities, but residents and those considering moving there should be warned that their tap water is among the worst in the country.
+These states may offer beautiful scenery and some of the country’s most thriving cities, but residents and those considering moving there should be warned that their tap water is among the worst in the country (not ideally for drinking).

 Arizona: Not only is there a scarcity of water, however, according to a recent study, Phoenix tap water contains the highest average amounts of chromium-6 and PFAS (polyfluoroalkyl compounds).
 “When assessing slow or inadequate enforcement efforts, we identified 437 counties throughout the country with the longest average length of time out of compliance per system and the most racial, ethnic, and language vulnerability,” according to research by the National Resources Defense Council.
 These counties were mostly in the southwest, and practically every one of them was in Arizona.”
 Arizona has been so far out of compliance with drinking water requirements that the analysis particularly singles them out.

 California: California’s rural areas account for the majority of the state’s low drinking water quality.
 Many farming communities in California are consuming water that has been poisoned with arsenic and uranium.
 California also has a nitrate problem in its water system as a result of the state’s extensive agricultural.
 According to the Minnesota Department of Health, these nitrates can induce methemoglobinemia (blue baby syndrome) in children under the age of six months.
 Other symptoms of methemoglobinemia include low blood pressure, fast heart rate, headaches, stomach pains, and vomiting.